Ragamuffin Cat Guide: Care, Traits, and Lifespan for the Perfect Pet

 Ragamuffins are patient and love to socialize, making them get along well with kids and other pets.
 They adapt easily and love being part of any family.
 They thrive in a family setting.

-What kind of grooming does a Ragamuffin cat require?
+What kind of grooming does a Ragamuffin cat black require?

 Are Ragamuffin cats prone to any specific health issues?